Khayelitsha Commission: Background

-The SJC's complaint called for Premier of the Western Cape Helen Zille to use her constitutional powers to appoint a commission of inquiry.
+The SJC's complaint called for the Premier of the Western Cape Helen Zille to use her constitutional powers to appoint a commission of inquiry.
 National politics also played a role as the Western Cape province was governed by the Democratic Alliance whilst the national government (which has control over the police) was ruled by the African National Congress.

 In August 2012 the Premier established the Commission in terms of section 206(5) of the national constitution in response to complaints from various NGOs.
 NGOs primarily involved were the Social Justice Coalition, Equal Education, Free Gender, Ndifuna Ukwazi, the Treatment Action Campaign, the Triangle Project and the Women's Legal Centre.
 The commission was delayed for over a year due to legal action taken by the Minister of Police.

 Legal challenge and delay

 In repose to Zille's appointment of the commission, national Minister of Police Nathi Mthethwa filed an application in the Western Cape High Court for an interdict to suspend the inquiry.
 Mthethwa's counsel argued that the inquiry's terms of reference were vague and the Premier was not entitled to appoint a commission of inquiry with powers of subpoena over the South African Police Service.
 The case went to the Constitutional Court, which held unanimously that the Premier's decision to establish the commission was constitutional.
 Deputy Chief Justice Dikgang Moseneke wrote that "the Premier is obliged to take reasonable steps to shield the residents of Khayelitsha from an unrelenting invasion of their fundamental rights because of continued police inefficiency in combating crime and the breakdown of relations between the police and the community."